Skilled Nursing Costs in 2025

 • Professionally directed program of activities designed to meet the needs and interests of residents to enhance their well-being

-• Emergency dental services, along with routine dental services that are covered under the state plan
+• Emergency dental services, along with routine dental services covered under the state plan

 Helpful Hint:

 Helpful Hint: Not eligible for Medicaid?
-If you’ve exhausted your assets, a spend down might help you qualify.7 You can also learn about a totally legal Medicaid loophole called a pooled trust that might help.
+If your assets are exhausted, a spend down might help you qualify.7 You can also learn about a totally legal Medicaid loophole called a pooled trust that might help.

 Does Long-Term Care Insurance Cover Skilled Nursing Care?